 As of 1 April 2018, the Institute will cease to accept anyone as an external candidate for its Blue Badge examinations.

-The Institute will instead introduce a new category of examination candidates for those Blue Badge Tourist Guides, who are members of the Institute, wishing to extend their current guiding qualification by qualifying in another region, but without participating in a full training programme: these will be termed BBTG Candidates.
+The Institute has instead introduced a new category of examination candidates for those Blue Badge Tourist Guides, who are members of the Institute, wishing to extend their current guiding qualification by qualifying in another region, but without participating in a full training programme: these will be termed Blue Badge Tourist Guide Candidates (BBTG).